Simulation framework

 The pure Euler equations (i.e., ignoring viscosity, cooling, etc.) are invariant under multiplications of up to three scale quantities, meaning that the solution of a hydro problem remains unchanged independent of what physical length, time, and mass scales the given numbers represent.
 One can alternatively think of rescalings in other, combined quantities such as density, pressure, and so on.

 This function lets the user define the meaning of the internal length, time, and mass scales.
-The solution will not change unless the problem in question depends on physics beyond the pure Euler equations, such as gravity, cooling, and so on.
-However, plots of the solution will change (if a unit system other than code units is used).
+The solution will not change unless the problem in question depends on physics beyond the pure Euler equations, such as gravity.
+As a result, the values of the code units are not used at all in the simulation class.
+However, plots of the solution will change if a unit system other than code units is used.

 The code units are given in cgs units.
-Some common units are defined in the utils module.
-For example, to set time units of years, unit_t = utils.units_t['yr']['in_cgs'].
-However, the code units can take on any positive, non-zero number chosen by the user.
+Some common units are defined in the units module.
+For example, to set time units of years, unit_t = units.units_t['yr']['in_cgs'].
+However, the code units can take on any positive, non-zero value chosen by the user.

-This function must be executed before the ulula.simulation.Simulation.setDomain() function.
+This function must be executed before the setDomain() function.

 Parameters: